otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13-google-maps.md

 resValue "string", "google_maps_key", (secretProperties["GOOGLE_MAPS_KEY"] ?: "")
 ```

-This is used to access various credentials from `local.properties` that you do not want to expose publicly, i.e., API keys.
+It is used to access various credentials from `local.properties` that you do not want to expose publicly, i.e., API keys.

 In `local.properties`, add the following: